cyristo/apifit/README.md

 Configurable timeout | Set a request and/or connection timeout - Can be configured localy (test table) or globaly (test suite)
-SQL fixture | Set an SQL step in a test scenario to check data stored by an API Payload externaliszation | Get generic payloads for POST or PUT request from file system locations Embeded pattern | New pattern for string assterions (like startsWith, endsWith, ContainsNone/ContainsAny, ...)
+SQL fixture | Set an SQL step in a test scenario to check data stored by an API Payload externaliszation | Get generic payloads for POST or PUT request from file system locations Embeded pattern | New pattern for string assertions (like startsWith, endsWith, ContainsNone/ContainsAny, ...)